 Fiber-cement costs more than vinyl but less than wood, brick or stone.
 Clapboards range from 70 cents to $5.25 per board, while shingles average $2 to $8 per board.

-It's possible to install fiber-cement as a DIY project, although because it weighs 2.5 pounds per square foot, many experts recommend hiring a pro to install fiber-cement siding.
+It's possible to install fiber-cement as a DIY project, but because it weighs 2.5 pounds per square foot, many experts recommend hiring a pro to install fiber-cement siding.

 Materials needed for installation include rustproof stainless steel nails and exterior-grade sealant caulk that can be painted.
 Make sure it's installed 2 inches above steps, decks and roofs and 6 inches above grade to reduce water absorption.